pypy/pypy.org/posts/2021/09/open-ended-traces.md

 # Solution

-To get out of the endless cycle of useless retracing we first had the idea of simply disable all code generation for such functions, that produce too long traces even if there is no inlining at all.
+To get out of the endless cycle of useless retracing we first had the idea of simply disabling all code generation for such functions, that produce too long traces even if there is no inlining at all.
 However, that lead to disappointing performance, because important parts of the code were always interpreted.